PaddlePaddle/Serving/doc/COMPILE.md

 Download the corresponding CUDNN version from NVIDIA developer official website and decompressing it, add `-DCUDNN_ROOT` to cmake command, to specify the path of CUDNN.

-## Compile and install opencv
+## Compile and install OpenCV
+**Note:** You need to do this only if you need to import the opencv library into your C + + code.

-* First of all, you need to download the source code compiled package in the Linux environment from the opencv official website.
-Taking opencv3.4.7 as an example, the download command is as follows.
+* First of all, you need to download the source code compiled package in the Linux environment from the OpenCV official website.
+Taking OpenCV3.4.7 as an example, the download command is as follows.

 ```
 wget https://github.com/opencv/opencv/archive/3.4.7.tar.gz